+Based on the available input torque, the torque in the E-M/M-E motors/generators is amplified by means of the armature current increase.
 As the next step, it may engage the conventional and/or in-wheel-hub E-M/M-E motors to transmit torque to the RWD unit.

 The torque-split FWD (fore) and RWD (aft) needed not be 50 : 50.
 If it is necessary, the mechatronic control law may be of dissimilar algorithms and apply different rules to their respective output SM&GWs.
 For instance, some 4WD rally cars used 40 : 60 or 30 : 70 torque-splits.
 A centre-IWD E-M differential lock on a full-time DBW 4WD is open to manipulate.
 If it is engaged on firm road surfaces it can cause SM&GWs' transmission self-generated wind-up torques and rapid wear.
 If it is not engaged on loose road surfaces the SM&GWs and changeover switch may over-heat and fail.
 It is quite strong enough if used correctly.

 In most cases, AWTS's control strategies predict what the H&TD intentions are and deliver torque transfer before slip or wind-up occurs.
 The result: an enhancement in vehicle traction, stability and driving comfort.

 On the motorway, the AWTS automatically reduces power transfer to the RWD wheels or SM&GWs to improve energy economy.
-Additional inputs to the active DBW AWD propulsion mechatronic control system's CPU such as available conventional and/or in-wheel-hub E-M/M-E motors' torques, lateral acceleration and yaw rates allows the H&TD to exploit the capability of active full-time/part-time DBW AWD propulsion mechatronic control systems even further.
+Additional inputs to the active DBW 4WD propulsion mechatronic control system's CPU such as available conventional and/or in-wheel-hub E-M/M-E motors' torques, lateral acceleration and yaw rates allows the H&TD to exploit the capability of active full-time/part-time DBW 4WD propulsion mechatronic control systems even further.
 These aspects are able to boost the automotive vehicle's capability and predictability.

-Furthermore the AWTS hardware can be utilized across multiple applications.
-Through slight changes to the software, the semi-active and/or active full-time/part-time DBW AWD propulsion mechatronic control system can be adapted to provide performance tuning for an SUV or the stability and traction required for a mini-van.
+Furthermore the AWTS hardware can be utilised across multiple applications.
+Through slight changes to the software, the semi-active and/or active full-time/part-time DBW AWD propulsion mechatronic control system can be adapted to provide performance tuning for the stability and traction required for an HE-JLTV.

 Summing up, the AWTS is an 'intelligent', semi-active and/or active mechatronic control system that continuously distributes conventional and/or in-wheel-hub E-M/M-E motors' torques between the FWD and RWD units, giving optimum handling, stability and grip in all driving conditions - from fast bends to slower corners, in dry or wet weather.

-6.2 Active wind-up torque-reduction system (AWTS)
+7.2.
+Active wind-up torque-reduction system (AWTS)